 The maximum number of sick leave days a full-time employee represented by PSC can accumulate is 160 days, so the maximum Travia Leave you can use is 80 days, which equals one semester for faculty.
 If you have less than 160 sick leave days, you are still entitled to Travia Leave.
 Your paid leave will be for one-half of your accrued sick leave days, no longer equivalent to a semester.
 With 140 days of sick leave accrued, you will be on Travia Leave for 70 days.

-All full-time instructional staff members who are at least 55 years old, with at least 5 years of pensionable, credited service at CUNY are eligible for Travia Leave.
+To be eligible for Travia Leave, full-time instructional staff employees must meet retirement system eligibility requirements: they must be at least 55 years old and EITHER have 5 years of pensionable, credited service at CUNY if they joined a pension system prior to 4/1/12 (Tiers I-IV) OR must have 10 years of pensionable, credited service at CUNY if they joined a pension system on 4/1/12 or later (Tier VI).
 You must inform the college of your intention to retire, both your department chair/supervisor and the HR Office which will provide forms for you to fill out and which your chair/supervisor must sign.
 Chairs/supervisors do not “approve” Travia; their signature is an acknowledgement that they are aware of your intentions.
 Deadlines for notification vary by college, but if you intend to take Travia Leave in the fall, you are encouraged to contact HR by spring break; if you intend to take Travia in the spring, go to HR by Thanksgiving.

 Faculty remain on payroll through the summer annual leave period if they take Travia for the full spring semester.
 Faculty taking Travia for the full fall semester stay on payroll through the fall semester (the end of January).
 HEOs and CLTs must take their accrued annual leave before the start of their Travia Leave.
 No one earns additional sick or annual leave during Travia.